Berman-Gund Laboratory for the Study of

 Eric A. Pierce, M.D., Ph.D.

-Retinal degenerations including retinitis pigmentosa are some of the most common causes of inherited blindness.
-The Berman-Gund Laboratory for the Study of Retinal Degenerations conducts multidisciplined research on retinitis pigmentosa, Usher syndrome, macular degeneration, and other related degenerative diseases of the retina.
-Our researchers have discovered many of the genes responsible for these conditions and are currently exploring new methods of treatment including gene replacement therapy.
-Results from ocular examinations of more than 14,000 patients are in a computerized data bank that provides an unusual resource for research on these diseases.
-More than 9,000 blood samples are on file for molecular genetics research.
+Inherited retinal degenerations (IRDs) such as retinitis pigmentosa are some of the most common causes of inherited blindness.
+The Berman-Gund Laboratory for the Study of Retinal Degenerations conducts multidisciplinary research on these disorders.
+Our researchers have helped discover more than 20 of the genes which harbor mutations that cause these disorders, and are currently exploring new methods of treatment including gene augmentation therapy.

-- Studying laboratory models to define the mechanisms that lead to photoreceptor cell death.
+- Generating and studying animal and cell models of disease of help define the mechanisms that lead to photoreceptor cell death

 Image: Cone photoreceptors of the human retina.